arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 @RESTREPLYBODY{cached,boolean,required,}
 A boolean flag indicating whether the query result was served from the query cache or not.
-If the query result is served from the query cache, the `extra` return attribute will not contain any `stats` sub-attribute and no `profile` sub-attribute.
+If the query result is served from the query cache, the `extra` return attribute does not contain any `stats` sub-attribute and no `profile` sub-attribute.

 @RESTRETURNCODE{400}